endeavorer-codeLAB/asset/README.md

 Step #2 - Update Dependencies
 composer install

-Step #3 - Below, is the command that creates configuration file cp .env.example .env
+Step #3 - Here is the command that creates configuration file: cp .env.example .env

 Step #4 - This is an essential step in setting up to ensure the application's security and proper functioning.